govuk-one-login/spinner/README.md

 If a status of `ERROR` is returned, the component is updated spinner state to reflect an error and further `fetch` requests are prevented.
 Also, `initTime` is removed from session storage.

-If no `fetch` request has resulted in a status of `COMPLETED`, `INTERVENTION` or `ERROR`, it check how much time elapsed from the `initTime`.
-If elapsed time is longer than `msBeforeAbort` - recursive call is prevent from further execution and updates the spinner state.
+If no `fetch` request has resulted in a status of `COMPLETED`, `INTERVENTION` or `ERROR`, it schedule next request as set in in `config`.
+Once executed it checks how much time elapsed from the `initTime`.
+If elapsed time is longer than `msBeforeAbort`, recursive call is prevent from further execution and updates the spinner state to reflect error.
 Also, `initTime` is removed from session storage.
-If time elapsed is longer than `msBeforeInformingOfLongWait` but shorter than `msBeforeAbort`, spinner state is updated to reflect the changes in next dom update.

-At the end of each recursive call `updateDom` is called to apply changes in the dom according to the spinner state.

 ## Version History

 ### 2.1.0

-- Changed behaviour of the spinner component to relay on the polling mechanism and timestamp stored in the session storage.
+- Introduced initialisation time stored in sessionStorage to make spinner more accurate and bug resistant.
   - Added `initTime` to the config and stores it in session storage
   - Added abortController to cancel request on page unload
-  - `updateDom` function is executed at the end of every `requestIDProcessingStatus` call
-  - Removed `msBetweenDomUpdate`
-  - Removed timers as spinner relay on time elapsed from `initTime`
+  - Removed `informUserWhereWaitIsLong`  and `abortUnresponsiveRequest` as those are checked each dom update according to time elapsed from `initTime`

 ### 2.0.0